MohiniPanini/CS180PJ05/README.md

   Functionality: A class that represents a User object.
 Each User contains a private String username, private String password, private String ID (the generated ID associated with the user) and a public static ArrayList<User> (represnts all users in the application).
 This class contains getter methods, setter methods for username and password,toString and fromString methods a public static void getAllUsersFromFile() method that reads the "Users.txt" file that contains all users in the application and adds each user to the static ArrayList<User>, a public static void writeAllUsersToFile() that writes each user in the static ArrayList<User> to the "Users.txt" file, and a public static getUserById(int ID) method that returns the user associated with the int ID parameter and throws a UserNotFoundException.

-  Testing: Run Local Test
+  Testing: RunLocalTest

-  Relationships:
+  Relationships: Contained in Message and Conversation.

 // UserNotFoundException.java \\

   Functionality: Represents a UserNotFoundException and is thrown when a user is not found.

-  Testing: Run Local Test
+  Testing: RunLocalTest

   Relationships: Extend class exception.